dedis/student_21_d-voting_admin/README.md

  ```
 Now run the file `3nodes.sh` (that can be found in the dela folder).

-Next, setup the server of the dkg key by running :
-`memcoin --config /tmp/node1 dkg initHttpServer --portNumber 2000`

 You also need to run
 ```
  memcoin --config /tmp/node1 dkg export